bec-archer/SR80-Manuals/user-manual.md

 #### What doesn't work without internet

-- Creating brand new jobs (the server generates the job number)
-- Uploading new photos
-- Looking up customers you haven't seen before
+- **Finalizing a new work order** — offline intake always saves as a draft.
+When you reconnect, open the draft and tap Finalize to assign a real job number.
+- **Warranty check-in** — warranty jobs are never drafts, so this path is disabled while you're offline.
+Wait until you're reconnected.
+- Deleting a draft job (the photos are stored in the cloud)
 - Any changes other people make on their devices won't show up until you're back online

 #### When the connection comes back

 The app detects when Wi-Fi returns and automatically sends any changes you made while offline.
 This usually takes a few seconds.
+On a bigger sync (new job + new customer + several photos), it may take up to a minute.

+A few things happen automatically in the background on reconnect:

+- **Drafts created offline** stay as drafts until you tap Finalize — that's when the job number gets assigned.
+Photos you took during intake sync on their own; you'll see them appear on the job card within seconds.
+- **New customers** created offline get merged with any existing record automatically if the phone number already exists — the app figures it out and rewires the new job to the real customer without you lifting a finger.
+- **Live updates** from other devices come back online — the job board, work queue, and any open detail view refetch fresh data a few seconds after reconnect to catch anything that happened during the outage.
+You don't need to pull to refresh.

 If someone else made changes to the same item on a different device while you were offline, the app figures it out automatically.
 It compares what you changed against what the other device changed — if you edited different fields (e.g., you marked it Done while Maria added a note), both changes go through.
 If you both changed the same thing, the most recent change wins.
 You don't need to do anything — it just works.